 "Screw you Fate..."
 Aizawa finished, winded from his uncharacteristic tirade.
 His throat was so raw that he could taste blood in the back of his throat.
 The underground hero swore to himself that he would find a way to protect his class.
 That he would not let these events transpire the way they were shown.
 That he would fight any villain thrown his way.
 Even prepared to sacrifice himself if that's what it took to keep them safe.

-A loud crack rang through the space; breaking Aizawa out of his thoughts.
+A loud crack rang through space; breaking Aizawa out of his thoughts.
 Looking down he finally noticed the fissures under his feet had spread out all over.
-The once sturdy ground now on the brink of collapsing.
-Some pieces have already fallen into the dark abyss below.
+The once sturdy ground, now on the brink of collapsing.
+Some pieces had already fallen into the dark abyss below.
 His still glowing eyes studied the ground for a moment before blinking.
 His shaggy raven hair falling to rest gently on his shoulders.
 The slight movement was all that was needed to cause the last crack that would plunge Aizawa into the depths below.

 Present Mic. had once told Aizawa that if you fall in your sleep, you will wake up.
 He was wrong.
 The shaggy-haired man fell through the floor and would have crashed hard into the water below had he not used his capture weapon to slow his fall by grabbing a still attached piece of...ceiling?
 The piece broke off immediately, but it slowed him down enough to only twist his ankle slightly upon landing.
 An injury that would no doubt transfer to his physical body once waking.
 He made a mental note to make Present Mic. pay for this later.